 Flash forward to the 1990s and illustrator Hisao Tamaki was working to recreate the original trilogy as a manga series.
-With the time and space to consider the style, themes and flow, this series came to be more highly regarded among comic fans than its original American counterparts.
+With the time and space to consider the style, themes and flow, this series came to be more highly regarded among comic fans than its earlier American counterparts.
 Having a far more flexible format and page limits, the manga could afford to luxuriate, expand and pontificate on any moments they wished.
-With the freedom to slow things down and splash gore around as Tamaki saw fit, the resulting sequential adaptation was broodier and bloodier than the comparatively kid-friendly source material.
+With the freedom to slow down and splash gore around, the resulting sequential adaptation was broodier and bloodier than the comparatively kid-friendly source material.
 The manga were far more text-minimalist than the 70s/80s comics too, the stark monochrome visuals opened up to a darker sense of visual expression.
 In a piece for io9, WIRED writer Graeme McMillan says that it wasn’t even just an issue of “pacing and available space – while Marvel’s 22-page limit for each issue reduces the destruction of Alderaan to one panel, the manga spends six pages on the same event – but also of editorial restrictions: Vader cutting off Luke’s hand is shown in all its gory detail in Japan, but American audiences find a piece of machinery suspiciously in the way.”